-- To define the criteria and the procedure for the appointments and promotion of key officer of the Company from Manager cadre and above; - To oversee proper administration of the Board approved performance based appraisal and remuneration system; - To review from time to time the organizational structure and succession planning proposals of the Company and make appropriate recommendations to the full Board; - Oversees the implementation of Board approved performance goals and objectives for the Executive Directors and top Management.
+- a) To define the criteria and the procedure for the appointments and promotion of key officers of the company from manager cadres and above. - b) To oversee proper administration of the Board approved Performance based Appraisal and Remuneration System. - c) To review from time to time the organizational structure and succession planning proposals of the group and make appropriate recommendations to the full Board - d) Oversees the implementation of Board approved Performance Goals and objectives for the Executive Directors and Top Management.